-It is recognised that the contribution of the supervisory team in relation to providing supervision, support and opportunities to develop mastery and competence in a specialist area of advanced practice is crucial.
+It is recognised that the contribution of the supervisory team in providing supervision, support and opportunities to develop mastery and competence in a specialist area of advanced practice is crucial.

 Support for key personnel should be provided by the educational institute delivering the programme in the form of workshops, supportive literature and regular dialogue.